 Even amongst AMCers there's a lot of rumor and fear about the driveshaft system on these early Americans, known as the "big nut" axle.
 "Modern" American cars have the rear U-joint yoke fixed to the rear axle pinion shaft; the big-nut rears instead have a splined slip joint with a compression sleeve tightened with a ... big nut, tightened to 300 foot-pounds.
 With big wrenches.

 I was warned of the horrors of working on this thing, but it simply wasn't that bad.
-I bought a pair of 1-3/4" combo wrenches, Fuller brand, total cost for two including shipping: $50.
+I bought a pair of 1-3/4" combo wrenches, Fuller brand, total cost for two including shipping: $50 (in 2009).

 It did require different procedures but none of them were particularly difficult.